2015 Panelist Information

 What happens if I am approved to host a panel and then it is later cancelled?
 Do I still get my badge refunds?

 Answer If the convention needs to cancel your panel(s), you will still receive the badge refunds for the panel(s) that were previously scheduled.
 If you cancel a panel yourself, you will not receive the badge refunds that you would have been eligible for.

 Program Guide Listing Character Limits on Panel Titles and Descriptions:

-The description you submit for your panel has a strict character limit of 200 characters with spaces, and a limit of 30 characters with spaces for the panel title to ensure panel descriptions will fit into the program guide.
+The description you submit for your panel has a strict character limit of 150 characters with spaces, and a limit of 30 characters with spaces for the panel title to ensure panel descriptions will fit into the program guide.
 Starting in 2015, you can submit a separate description for the website, which will have a character limit of 500 characters with spaces.
 All descriptions and titles may be edited for spelling, grammar, or punctuation by FanimeCon staff.
-If your description is edited, you’ll be notified via email.
+If your description is edited beyond punctuation and grammar, you’ll be notified via email.